ankitaguhaoakland/Projects/README.md

 + Step 6: Run the PredictiveRegressionModelingForMI&US

 Once the original data file is downloaded from Kaggle.
 The individual CSV data files will be created while running the above mentioned RMD Files step bt step.
 These individual CSV data files so created after running the RMD Files, are used in our subsequent analysis that are projected in our RMD Files as well.

+OR

+Alternatively, you can get the link of the data files from here:

+# Findings & Conclusion From Our Analysis

++ *Ozone* is one of the top Pollutant contributor in US
++ Some of the top Pollutant States are: *Alaska*, *Alabama*, & *California*
++ USA Today also seems to conform to these above two facts: *From USA TODAY:California has eight of 10 most polluted U.S. cities* https://usat.ly/2H7ihty

+# Future Project Scope
+There are a lot of future scope that could be performed on this dataset and these are:
++ It would be nice to have a Forecasting of the Pollutants Data across the time lines
++ Performing a time series Prediction of the Pollutant Data across this Dataset.
++ Take into consideration of some of the outside influencers such as the presence of the Number of Cars, Industrial Belts etc that could have influenced the resultant measurement.